How 5G Technology Will Reshape Key Industries: Use Cases and Business Advantages

 - Strengthen the signal’s chances of arriving intact.

-plan to provide 5G telecom services on a high-band spectrum.
-They intend to supplement it by the LTE and other frequencies while rolling out nationwide networks, powered by small cells.
+Earlier, plan to provide 5G telecom services on a high-band spectrum.
+They intended to supplement it by the LTE and other frequencies while rolling out nationwide networks, powered by small cells.

 Small cells are micro, low-power base stations (picocells, microcells, femtocells) that aid connectivity.
 They cover small geographic areas and aid with signal transmission:

 - Increase data capacity;

 - Eliminate the need to install expensive rooftop or other systems;